dneff/ts2019-challenges/challanges/devops/docker-imaging/hard-challenge-1/story.md

 Story:
 You packaged a python application in a docker image.
-After some rought internet episodes, it now looks glorius, and you feel confident in your Dockerfile writing skills.
+After some rough internet episodes, it now looks glorius, and you feel confident in your Dockerfile writing skills.
 You decide to share your knowledge and help people on stackoverflow.
 Try your hand at this challenge:

 """
 Hello, I have a Dockerfile in which I do the following things: